 I’ll explain.
 Imagine trying to calculate the exact price of making a movie.
 Think of all the variables such estimation would include.
 The quantity and quality of equipment, the feature length, the props, the decorations, the number of people working on set, the director’s and actor’s talent and fame degree… That’s to name a few.

-The same is true for mobile app development – its cost, depending on the level of functionality, design, etc., will vary in each different case.
-So, instead of throwing hypothetical numbers in your face, we’ll try a different approach to answering this question.
+The same is true for mobile app development cost – it varies in each different case, depending on the level of functionality, design, etc. So, instead of throwing hypothetical numbers in your face, we’ll try a different approach to answering this question.
 In the following article, we’ll focus on the data we know precisely and draw conclusions from it.

 Particularly, you’ll read about: